 EPSRC Centre for Doctoral Training in Soft Matter and Functional Interfaces

 Up to 16 fully-funded four-year PhD studentships are available in the EPSRC Centre for Doctoral Training in Soft Matter and Functional Interfaces for October 2016 for graduates in the physical sciences including Chemistry.
-Initial deadline for applications is November 27th 2015.

 The EPSRC funded Centre for Doctoral Training in Soft Matter and Functional Interfaces (SOFI CDT) provides industrially-integrated, postgraduate training in research, enterprise and innovation for future leaders in the soft matter academic and industrial sectors.
 SOFI CDT combines expertise from Durham, Leeds and Edinburgh universities, industry and central facilities.
 It brings together more than 50 academics from departments of Physics, Chemistry, Food Science, Biology, Engineering, Computing, (Applied) Mathematics and Durham University Business School.

 For further information on SOFI CDT and how to apply please visit the SOFI CDT website: www.dur.ac.uk/soft.matter/cdt/ and www.facebook.com/softmattercdt